Rolex 12

 Rolex 12 is the collective name of twelve of the closest and most powerful advisers of President Ferdinand Marcos during the martial law years in the Philippines from 1972 to 1981.

+History

 During the latter years of his second elected term, Marcos conspired with various leaders of the military and Philippine Constabulary.
 The goal was for Marcos to gain full authoritarian control of the country during his declaration of martial law in 1972.
 Marcos gave the military leadership powers during martial law, taking over from democratically elected officials and court judges.

 The twelve were responsible for many human rights atrocities, although the extent of their responsibility is still being investigated.
 These atrocities include torture, murder, seizures of property, displacement from homes, and arrest and detention without due process.
+Some of them fled with Marcos when he and his family left the Philippines in 1986, while Enrile and Ramos were instrumental in the coup against him.